 Many actors, artists, writers over the centuries have always sought to come to Madrid for one reason or another.
 The spirit of freedom and luxury of the Spanish capital has long attracted the intellectual elite from around the world.

 Ernest Hemingway visited Madrid on many occasions and every time loved going to various pubs.
-Many old taverns and bars of the capital are somehow connected with his name.
+Many old taverns and bars as well as iconic breakfast and brunch places somehow connected with his name.

 The tavern today greets guests with a peculiar vibe from the beginning of the last century.
 The owners have fully preserved the historic interior.